juliangut/generator-barephp/README.md

 ## Usage

-Once the generator is installed you can start using it by initiating the generator and answering his questions
+Once the generator and dependencies are installed you can start using it by calling Yeoman

 ```
 yo barephp